kklmn/ArdquariumPi/docs/index.md

 ### CSS colors

-The default dark color theme can be changed in the two css files in `static/css`, where one can comment/uncomment a block of color definitions.
+The default dark color theme can be changed in the two css files in "static/css", where one can comment/uncomment a block of color definitions.

 ### Phone app in MIT App Inventor

 Tested only in Android but probably is also usable in iOS.
-Import the source from `MIT app inventor`, a block diagram is also given in a png file.
+Import the source from "MIT app inventor", a block diagram is also given in a png file.
 Build it, load to the phone and use it.